Quasistatic Evolution with Unstable Forces: Introduction

+increases with increasing force for every $\yy$ in the neighborhood of every point in the body, see Definition \ref{strength defn}.
+If there is a set of points for which force begins to decrease inside their neighborhoods then the deformation lies outside the strength domain.
+The collection of such points are called softening zones.
+The key feature is that the force $\LL[\uu(t)](\xx)$ remains defined for all points of the body.
+Here material damage is represented by the softening zone and its propagation is part of the quasistatic evolution.}

-This article investigates the quasi-static regime using the constitutive model of cohesive PD.
-We consider the zero inertia limit and focus on evolution governed by the PD equations in the absence of acceleration.
-The approach to evolution taken here is a departure from the quasistatic evolution of global energy mininimizers.
-Here we introduce a stability tensor field defined at every point $\xx$ in the body, see Definition \ref{stabilitytensorload} of section \ref{sec:main results}.
-We discover that the stability tensor is positive definite when the domain satisfies an interior cone condition and the deformation field lies inside the strength domain of the material, see Theorem \ref{thm:stabinvI} of section \ref{sec:main results}.
-For this case we can show that there is a suitable nonlinear map that is well defined.
-In Theorem \ref{thm:exitence-of-perturbation}, it is shown that one can find displacements that are fixed points of the map.
-For an admissible continuous load path the rate independent displacement evolution inside the body is found as a continuous trajectory of fixed points of the nonlinear map, see Theorem \ref{thm:exitence-of-perturbation}, section \ref{sec:main results}.
+{Next we consider the case when $\bb_0$ is such that the solution $\uu_0$ of \eqref{eq:pdQuasi0} lies inside the strength domain.
+For this case we introduce a stability tensor field defined at every point $\xx$ in the body, see Definition \ref{stabilitytensorload} of section \ref{sec:main results}.
+We discover that the stability tensor is positive definite when the domain satisfies an interior cone condition and the deformation field lies inside the strength domain of the material, see theorem \ref{thm:stabinvI} of section \ref{sec:main results}.
+The interior cone condition automatically excludes sharp domains see figure \ref{fig:int-cone}.
+For this case we can show that the Fr\'echet derivative of $\LL[\uu_0]$ is invertible and conclude that a quasistatic evolution exists in an neighborhood of $(\bb_0,\uu_0$), see the discussion below theorem \ref{thm:stabinvI}.}

-It is shown that a quasi-static PD evolution exists within a neighborhood of a local energy minimizer among fields belonging to the strength domain of the material, see Theorem \ref{thm:Exist-hard loading} of section \ref{sec:main results}.
-It is shown that the PD force is continuously Fr\'echet differentiable with respect to displacements, see Theorem \ref{thm:Frechetderiv} of section \ref{sec:main results} and it is invertible in a neighborhood of the minimizer.
-This is used to show that energy balance holds for the quasi-static evolution when the load path is differentiable with respect to parameterization, see Theorem \ref{thm:Energy-load} of section \ref{sec:main results}.
-The stability tensor introduced here is new and its form is inspired by stability tensors for dynamic fracture introduced in \cite{SILLING2000175} and subsequently used in \cite{sillingweknerascaribobaru}, \cite{lipton2014horizonlimit}, and in the absence of fracture \cite{DuGunLehZho}, and for static problems with sign changing kernel \cite{MengeshaDu,MengeshaDuNonlocal14}.

-The positivity of the stability tensor is shown to be a necessary condition for the existence of a quasi-static evolution.
-It is found that if the stability tensor possesses a non zero kernel over a subset of the body, then the Fr\'echet derivative of the PD force is not invertible.
-For this case one can not find a quasistatic evolution, see Theorem \ref{thm:ness} of section \ref{sec:main results}.